 Credit: Columbia Pictures/Sony Pictures Releasing

-Any film with the loveable and iconic Meryl Streep in it has a seal of approval from us.
-Amid the rising popularity of food blogs, Julie Powell (Amy Adams) from New York embarks on a mission to recreate every single recipe from Julia Childs’ renowned cooking book, Mastering the Art of French Cooking.
+Any film with Meryl Streep in it has a seal of approval from us.
+Amid the rising popularity of food blogs, New Yorker Julie Powell, played by Amy Adams, embarks on a mission to recreate every single recipe from Julia Child’s renowned cooking book, Mastering the Art of French Cooking.

-The story alternates between the present day and Julia Childs’ era, offering us a glimpse into how she immersed herself in French cuisine with an abundance of butter and bread thrown in for good measure.
+The story alternates between Julie’s present day and Julia Child’s era, offering us a glimpse into how she immersed herself in French cuisine with an abundance of butter and bread thrown in for good measure.

 Stream on ItvX